paco23ch/data_science_capstone/README.md

 - `dog_app.html`: HTML output of the notebook used for training and exploring the different network architectures
 - `dog_app.ipynb`: Jupyter Notebook used for training and exploring the different network architectures
 - `extract_bottleneck_features.py`: Used to extract the correct features for the pre-trained network, contains each of the 5 used in this notebook
+## 6.3.
+Web application
+In order to run locally, you just need to type `python run.py` in the app directory, and the app will load an http server, accesible on `http://localhost:3001`.
+There may be cases where because of overlapping features, the certainty of the prediction is lower or it even predicts a different breed, but you will be able to see why the algorithm may be confusing the breed.